 - What about our pensions?

-Meetings usually last an hour each (two hours for financial matters).
+Meetings usually last an hour each.
 We can speak to children as part of mediation process, if you and your child agree to it.

 No, and mediators can’t give legal advice.
 You should always seek independent legal advice before entering into any legally binding agreement.